Victor-Guerrero-Devs/css-courses/academind-css/03-diving-deeper/notes.md

   - `display: inline-block;`
     - element becomes inline but you can now adjust its width, height, etc like a block element
 - Properties to remember

+## Tips

+We use `inline-block` to structure our navbar, i.e. logo on the left hand side and nav links on the right (as well on the same line)

+- with flexbox, we can do the same job a lot easier
+- nevertheless, this is the oldschool way